 Someday, Lackadazee wishes to run entirely on renewable energy.
 In the meantime, Lindsey does everything she can in her personal and professional life to minimize her footprint, by eating sustainable foods, buying locally, driving a fuel efficient car, using recycled packaging,

 Lackadazee was chosen for two reason; Firstly, because I absolutely love the sound of it.
 It's phonically pleasing.
-More importantly, though, it's a description word for how things are done in the studio.
+More importantly, though, it's a (new, made up) word.

 What does "Lackadazee" mean?

 Where do I get recycled gold and silver and my ethical gemstones?

 The gold and silver I use is high-quality and recycled.
 I source my silver from a company in New Mexico that specializes in refining recycled silver.
 My gold comes from a harmony certified company that specializes in refining gold.
 I also cast some of my work, and in this process I melt down scrap and post consumer pieces that are broken and that don’t hold value to history.

 The natural stones I use are either vintage, estate, or ethically sourced.
 Natural post consumer stones make up a majority of my collection.